-- Genetically related male pattern baldness (AKA Androgenetic alopecia) accounts for more than 95% of hair loss in men.
+- Genetically related male pattern baldness (AKA androgenetic alopecia) accounts for more than 95% of hair loss in men.

 What are the best hair loss supplements for men?

-Here are some of the best plant-based ingredients that can help support hair regrowth.
+Here are some of the best plant-based ingredients that can help support hair regrowth:

 Like saw palmetto, pygeum bark extract (taken from the bark of an African cherry tree) can work as a DHT blocker.
 It is rich in phytosterols, which can block DHT.
-This means this herbal extract may effectively prevent further hair loss in those with androgenetic alopecia.
+This means that this herbal extract may effectively prevent further hair loss in those with androgenetic alopecia.

 Here's one more reason to eat your greens!
 Broccoli extract is rich in antioxidants that reduce free radical damage to the scalp, helping to create a healthier scalp more conducive to hair growth.
 Additionally, broccoli extract is packed with B vitamins – particularly folate or folic acid.
 This B vitamin keeps red blood cells circulating, helping hair follicles get the oxygen and nutrients they need for optimal hair health.
 B vitamins also help regulate stress, which can contribute to hair loss.